 How to get into Scare acting

-Scare-acting is one of the more unusual jobs out there – you’ll find scare actors in theme parks, ‘haunted house’ visitor attractions – anywhere where there might be a need for a vampire or werewolf to jump out at a punter and scare them sideways.
+Scare-acting is one of the more unusual jobs out there.
+You’ll find scare actors in theme parks, ‘haunted house’ visitor attractions – anywhere where there might be a need for a vampire, zombie or werewolf to jump out at a punter and scare them sideways.
 The lovely and non-scary Wendy Withers gives you 10 tips on how to be really effective at scare-acting…

 As a four year veteran for one of Florida’s top haunted attractions, I’ve caught on to a few things that can transform any haunted house, woods, or other scary location from a dud to a horrific event.
 I’ve decided to fill out the details for anyone interested in creating a creepy locale.

 1. Enlist help from your friends.

 While the setting is important, the people you bring in to scare are essential.
 Without the actors in your haunted setting, all you have is some mood music, cobwebs, and maybe a few bodies lying around.

 In our postmodern era, people are desensitized.
 They know who Freddy and Jason are; Saw and The Devil’s Rejects show in cinemas all over the world.
 Once again, setting and a spooky ambience are important, but jump scares and loud noises are where the scares really are.

 If you hang around for too long, your victims might not find you as scary.
 Especially if they notice your spooky-bat pompom earrings.
 It’s a lot better to scare one paying victim and immediately go on the prowl for another.